wjessop/wjessop/content/posts/Converting-a-wordpress.com_dump_to_Hugo/index.md

 - **Doesn't write the summary**

-	I had to write this manually, but I was only dealiing with 10s of posts.
+	I had to write this manually, but I was only dealing with 10s of posts.
 If you want to use this then you might want to add something to generate a summary.

 - **Doesn't always get the image URLs right in the markdown (but it's easily fixable)**